fauzaanu/framerui/content/blog/framer-reverse-proxy-in-ruby-on-rails.md

 ---
 author: Fauzaan Gasim
-title: How to Reverse Proxy Framer Through Ruby on Rails
+title: Reverse Proxying Framer Through Ruby on Rails
 date: 2023-04-06
 description: Learn how to reverse proxy your Framer designs and prototypes through a Ruby on Rails backend, enabling you to seamlessly integrate your designs into a web application.
 tags: [Framer, Ruby on Rails, reverse proxy, web development, prototyping]